tomjoht/tomjoht.github.io/_posts/2024/01/2024-01-05-api-documentation-course-uw-bob-watson.md

 Here are some topics we talk about:

-* Bob's background working in API documentation at big tech companies like Microsoft, Google, and Amazon.
+* Bob's background working in API documentation at big tech companies like Microsoft, Amazon, and Google.
+(For the latter two, I was a colleague of Bob's.)
 * The University of Washington reaching out to Watson to teach a new API documentation course.
 * The rising demand and need for API documentation skills training.
 * Details on the 14-week evening course Watson is teaching.